hds-sandbox/bulk_RNAseq_course/develop/05_preprocessing.md

 - PE - Paired-end dataset => Read1 + Read2
 	- PE can be 2 separate FastQ files or just one with interleaved pairs

-Generally single-end sequencing is sufficient unless it is expected that the reads will match multiple locations on the genome (e.g. organisms with many paralogous genes), assemblies are being performed, or for splice isoform differentiation.
+Generally, single-end sequencing is sufficient unless it is expected that the reads will match multiple locations on the genome (e.g. organisms with many paralogous genes), assemblies are being performed, or for splice isoform differentiation.
 On the other hand, paired-end sequencing helps resolve structural genome rearrangements e.g. insertions, deletions, or inversions.
 Furthermore, paired reads improve the alignment/assembly of reads from repetitive regions.
 The downside of this type of sequencing is that it may be twice as expensive.

 The scientific community is moving towards paired-end sequencing in general.
 However, for many purposes, single-end reads are perfectly adequate.